mcoulthurst/hmlr-simple-map/readme.md

 Work in progress: a simple map component.

-To run locally, download this repo and use npmpack to create a local package.
+To run locally, download this repo and use `npm pack` to create a local package.

 Install the component into your prototype using a file path location, eg